kc-claas/README-generator/output/README.md

-# Sample Project
+# Sample Title
 [![Static Badge](https://img.shields.io/badge/License-MIT-blue)](https://choosealicense.com/licenses/mit/)
 ## Description
-This is a sample of the description
+This is a sample of the project description

 ## Table of Contents
 - [Installation](#installation)